Rings of Uranus: η (eta) ring

 The η ring has zero orbital eccentricity and inclination.
 Like the δ ring, it consists of two components: a narrow optically dense component and a broad outward shoulder with low optical depth.
 The width of the narrow component is 1.9–2.7 km and the equivalent depth is about 0.42 km, which corresponds to the normal optical depth of about 0.16–0.25.
 The broad component is about 40 km wide and its equivalent depth is close to 0.85 km, indicating a low normal optical depth of 2 × 10−2.
 It was resolved in Voyager 2 images.
 In forward-scattered light, the η ring looked bright, which indicated the presence of a considerable amount of dust in this ring, probably in the broad component.
 The broad component is much thicker (geometrically) than the narrow one.
 This conclusion is supported by the observations of a ring plane-crossing event in 2007, when the η ring demonstrated increased brightness, becoming the second brightest feature in the ring system.
 This is consistent with the behavior of a geometrically thick but simultaneously optically thin ring.
 Like the majority of other rings, the η ring shows significant azimuthal variations in the normal optical depth and width.
 The narrow component even vanishes in some places.

+The η ring is located close to a 3:2 Lindblad resonance with Uranian moon Cressida, which makes the ring to take the shape with three maxima and three minima in the radius, rotating with a pattering speed equal to Cressida's orbital motion.